Need assistance with tuition?

 |Fall Semester: May 15||Spring Semester: October 15||Summer Semester: March 15|

 You must complete the FAFSA even if you feel you may only qualify for loans.
 You also may be requested to complete a FAFSA if you are applying for certain scholarships.
 You should complete the FAFSA at least two months prior to starting classes or as soon as your federal tax return is completed.
-You will need to reapply for financial aid each year.
+You will need to reapply for financial aid each year; you can starting filing next year’s FAFSA on October 1.
 If you need help completing the FAFSA or need more information on financial aid, please contact us.

 Once your FAFSA has been completed and electronically signed, you will submit it to the U.S. Department of Education, which will determine your EFC and determine your eligibility.
 Each school that you have listed on your FAFSA will get the results of your FAFSA.

 What Happens After I Complete the FAFSA?

 Additional paperwork may be required in order to process your financial aid.
 If you are selected in a process called verification, the school will request a copy of your federal tax transcript and/or documentation of untaxed income.
 You will also be required to submit a Verification Worksheet.
 Clark State will notify you of any required paperwork.